 Our local climate coupled with expansive clay soil is the cause of most foundation problems.
 You can view our page on Common Signs of Foundation Problems to help you identify any signs in your home.
+There are many causes of foundation problems that we encounter in the Dallas area.
 Hot, dry summers cause the clay to contract 4 to 10 inches, while fierce thunderstorms that drop heavy rains cause the clay to rapidly expand again, putting stress on the foundation and leading to foundation problems.

-Other factors that can contribute to foundation problems include plumbing and drainage problems and poor foundation design.
+Other causes of foundation problems include plumbing and drainage problems and poor foundation design.

 Foundations shift, crack and fail when they are unevenly lifted by expansive soil, or the soil fails to provide adequate support.
 We’ve found that steel piers and helical (spiral) steel piers provide excellent long-term support for house leveling.

 - Clay soil expansion and contraction

 - Excessive watering